adefemi171/covid-19-chart-BE/README.md

 - `I used Postgres as my Database`
 - The data stored in the database was gotten from [Centers for Disease Control and Prevention](https://data.cdc.gov/NCHS/Provisional-COVID-19-Death-Counts-by-Sex-Age-and-S/9bhg-hcku)
-- The app was deployed using Heroku and the link can be found here[covid-dashboard-BE](https://covid19-us-dashboard.herokuapp.com/)
+- The app was deployed using Heroku and the link can be found here [covid-dashboard-BE](https://covid19-us-dashboard.herokuapp.com/)

 ## How to setup project and run locally